-Guidance: Working with vulnerable contributors or contributors at risk of vulnerability
+Guidance: Working with contributors including vulnerable contributors or contributors at risk of vulnerability

 Editorial Guidelines issues

 This guidance note relates to the following Editorial Guidelines:

 See Editorial Guidelines Section 6 Fairness to Contributors and Consent

 - Working with Children and Young People as Contributors